 Here you can view, download, and email the analytics report of your Instagram business accounts for the Last 7 Days, 15 Days, and 1 Month.

 How about you give it a try using this 14-day free trial here.

 In addition to that, SocialPilot allows you to schedule stories and posts for multiple Instagram business profiles.

 Your Instagram analytics is divided into three sections:

-You can access each section by switching between three tabs provided on top of the analytics page.
+You can access each section by scrolling through the page.

 Each section provides you with detailed metrics about your profile’s performance.
 Let’s find out what metrics you get in each section of Instagram insights that can help better your marketing strategies.

 This section gives you in-depth performance metrics of individual posts, stories, and promotional content you have created on your Instagram business profile.

 You can access the insights of individual posts and promotions done in the time period of the previous 2 years.
 But for stories, you will only get the data of stories posted in the last 14 days.

 Following are the metrics available for the individual posts and promotions, in the content section: